rnpbr/opennetworking-docs/docs/en/Guias/Netreplica/NetReplica Guia Configuração e Execução com NetBox.md

    nrx -c conf/<Topology_Name>.conf -D /path/to/output
    ```

-This command allows you to define a specific directory for the output of exported files.
+This command allows you to define a specific directory for the output of the exported files.

 5 **Ignore TLS Certificate**: